Danesh-CS-Club/git-lecture/README.md

 - _NONE_ creates a new branch
 - `-a` shows all the branches
-- `-b` creates a branch and switches automatically
 - `-m` renames a branch
 - `branch/subbranch` adds sub-branches